 What does "suggested admission" mean?

 Suggested admission means visitors may choose to pay anything from a penny to $19.99 for general admission when they purchase tickets.
 General admission includes access to Collections and Installations at Seattle Art Museum and is suggested.
 Suggested admission tickets do not include entry to special exhibitions which have fixed pricing.
 Suggested admission is not currently available online.
-Please call SAM’s Customer Service Center, 206.654.3210, 10 am–5 pm, Monday through Friday, to pay what you wish for tickets.
+Please call SAM’s Customer Service Center at 206.654.3210 seven days a week, 10 am–5 pm, to pay what you wish for tickets.

 Are there any discounts for admission?